From jail, Venezuela protest leader urges resistance

 Maduro, a 51-year-old former bus driver and union activist, won the presidential election last April.
 About nine people, most of them government supporters, were killed then in post-election violence when the opposition disputed the result.

-Bolivian President Evo Morales called on U.S. President Barack Obama and Colombia's conservative leader Juan Manuel Santos to stand up for Maduro after both called for dialogue in comments which Venezuela's government bristled at.
+Bolivian President Evo Morales called on Obama and Colombia's conservative leader Juan Manuel Santos to stand up for Maduro after both called for dialogue in comments that Venezuela's government bristled at.

 "If they are democratically elected presidents, they have to defend President Maduro because he's been democratically elected by his people," Morales said.